Frequently Asked Questions

 Antifreeze companies have recently agreed to add a bittering agent into all antifreeze so animals will no longer be attracted to it, including wildlife.

 Do Moth Balls, Fox Urine, Or Other Repellents Work?

 Shake Away, moth balls, mountain lion feces, and coyote urine are just a few of the many popular repellents out there that people attempt to use to get rid of squirrels, raccoons, opossums or skunks.
 On occasion they may appear to work, but it is most likely a coincidence.

-Soon after a dead animal smell started coming from the attic and the OKC Skunk Whisperer® was called to investigate.
+Soon after a dead animal smell started coming from the attic and our company was called in to investigate.

 They did get rid of their squirrels - by accidentally trapping them into the attic and killing them.
 After a portion of a wall and ceiling were removed, the dead squirrels were taken out, the area treated for dead animal smells, the drywall repaired, texturized, painted and so forth... how much did that do it yourself fox urine repellant really cost that client?